- Room-based Videoconferencing [H.323 Standards-based]

 UH H.323 Directory lists videoconference rooms managed by departments/divisions across the University of Hawaiʻi system.

-Cloud-based videoconferencing is a feature rich, content sharing, web-collaboration tool.
-Universal browser access allows users to host or join meetings, share content, and collaborate with other web, mobile, desktop, and room system participants.
-Simple click-to-connect convenience quickly brings participants into a meeting on a PC, tablet, or smartphone by clicking a URL link received in an email, or calendar invitation.
-All devices using cloud-based videoconferencing require a camera, microphone, speakers and an Internet connection; mobile devices require the installation of RealPresence Mobile software.
+Polycom WebSuite is a collaborative web conferencing tool that allows users to host or join meetings, share content, and collaborate with other web, mobile, desktop, phone and room system participants.
+Simple click-to-connect convenience quickly brings participants into a meeting on a computer, tablet or smartphone by clicking a URL link received in an email.
 This is the University of Hawaiʻi’s recommended video collaboration solution instead of personal or proprietary videoconferencing solutions such as Skype, Google+, Microsoft Lync, etc.

 Information Technology Services provides a bridging service to connect multiple endpoints, using one of the UH-supported videoconferencing solution or in combination.
 The ITS Bridging Service is available to all UH faculty and staff for University business and distance learning.